Baylor University: Immortal Ten

 On January 22, 1927, a bus carrying the Baylor basketball team collided with the Sunshine Special train in Round Rock, Texas.
 Ten members of the traveling party were killed and many others were injured in the accident.
 The story of the Immortal Ten is told each year at Freshman Mass Meeting, where the names of the ten are called out.
 In 1996, the senior class provided initial funding to create an Immortal Ten statue on campus.
 Fundraising and planning for the statue continued over the ensuing years.
 Finally, on June 22, 2007, the statue sculpted by Bruce R. Greene was unveiled.
 The Immortal Ten memorial was officially dedicated during Homecoming on November 2, 2007, in Traditions Square.

 Alma mater

-Baylor's alma mater is "That Good Ol' Baylor Line."
+Baylor's alma mater is "That Good Ol' Baylor Line".
 In 1906, a student penned humorous words to the tune of "In the Good Old Summer Time" and they became generally accepted among the student body as the school fight song.
-However, in 1931, Enid Eastland Markham, wife of music professor Robert Markham, felt the words were neither dignified enough nor representative of the total university, so she decided to write new lyrics, which were soon sanctioned as the official school song.
-The "Good Ol' Summer Time" tune was later arranged to fit Mrs. Markham's "Baylor Line" through the work of Jack Goode, Donald I. Moore and Charles F. Brown.
+The "Good Ol' Summer Time" tune was later arranged to fit the "Baylor Line" tune.